canmanietp/APS_TrafficProject/README.md

 ### Traffic lights
 A node is indicated to be a traffic-signal-controlled intersection in `data/cross.nod.xml`.
 The phases of the signal can be defined in `data/cross.det.xml`; see http://sumo.dlr.de/wiki/Simulation/Traffic_Lights for further explanation on signal phases.

 Using TraCI, the current phase of the signal can be read or set.
 For example, `traci.trafficlight.setPhase("A",0)` will set the phase of light `A` to 0.
-Further documentation on controlling and reading lights with TraCI is [here](http://www.sumo.dlr.de/daily/pydoc/traci._trafficlight.html#TrafficLightDomain-setPhase).
+Further documentation on interacting with lights using TraCI is [here](http://www.sumo.dlr.de/daily/pydoc/traci._trafficlight.html#TrafficLightDomain-setPhase).